On the concentration distribution in turbulent thermals: Experiments and numerical simulations

 Péclet numbers are calculated from equation \eqref{eq:AD1}, using the diffusivity of Rhodamine 6G in water, estimated at $D^{rhod}=\num{4.0e-10}~\si{\meter\squared\per\second}$ \citep{gaw2008}, for $Pe$.
 The diffusivity of sodium chloride, $D^{salt}=\num{1.5e-9}~\si{\meter\squared\per\second}$, is approximately 4 times larger than the diffusivity of Rhodamine 6G.
 As a result, we expect the salt concentration field to differ from the Rhodamine 6G concentration field measured with LIF.
 However, both diffusion coefficients give a large Schmidt number $Sc$ (2500 and 6700, respectively).

 In each configuration, we conducted and analyzed three experiments to estimate flow variability.
 The unsteady nature of the flow, as well as the coupling between buoyancy and mean flow, makes the early evolution of the thermal sensitive to the initial conditions resulting from puncturing the membrane that seals the tube.
 The lower membrane does not always retract in the same way, thereby affecting the initial conditions.
+The measured concentration is normalized by the initial concentration $c_0=c(t=0)$ in the tube.
 In Section \ref{section:EvolutionPDF}, we will show the evolution of concentration moments and PDF of concentration of the average of the three experiments for each Reynolds number.